 Breeding Siberian Huskies requires the handpicking of two strong workers coming from healthy bloodlines.
 There are plenty of high-quality breeding Huskies (both dams and studs) but not many breeders partaking in pulling, sledding, or working trials and competitions.
 Make sure you do your best to give your dogs and puppies the exercise they need to satisfy their natural drive.

-For those wondering how to breed huskies, this article is a comprehensive guide about the specificities to consider when organization the mating of Huskies to build your own bloodline.
+For those wondering how to breed huskies, this article is a comprehensive guide about the specificities to consider when organizing the mating of Huskies to build your own bloodline.
 Remember that all dog breeds follow the same guidelines, but there are some breeds with a few caveats.

 Background of Husky Breeding

 The breed belongs to the Spitz family of dogs.
 It originated in northeastern Siberia.
 The native Chukchi people bred their dogs for pulling sleds and herding reindeer.
 The dogs of medium size were bred to be able to work in harsh cold conditions.
 Siberian Huskies have endurance and speed in the snow and ice.
-They have a special metabolism which can adjust to the most demanding of needs.
+They have a special metabolism that can adjust to the most demanding of needs.
 Their coats are double-layered and their paws protected by the added fur on them.
 The tail is held curled over the back and is foxlike.
 It becomes an instant nose warmer when the dog reclines for a rest.
 All these attributes were selectively bred into them by the Chukchi and remain important in the breed today.

 The wolf-like appearance of the Siberian Husky leads some to think that it has a close blood relationship to wolves.
-Recent studies and discoveries showed some admixture with the Gray wolf and the now extinct Taymyr wolf probably occurred at some points in the dogs’ evolutionary history.
+Recent studies and discoveries showed some admixture with the Gray wolf and the now-extinct Taymyr wolf probably occurred at some points in the dogs’ evolutionary history.
 However, genetic studies have confirmed that the breed is no more related to the wolf than other dogs.

 The dog was brought to Alaska by people who needed the help of these agile sled dogs.
 The dog became famous in the United States following a diphtheria epidemic in 1925 in Nome, Alaska.
 Much needed medicine had to be transported from the train station in Nulato to Nome—a distance of 400 miles.
 The last leg of the journey required the dog sled to navigate across treacherous snow-covered and icy terrain.
-Weather conditions were abysmal as gale force winds and snow made all travel a heroic endeavor.
+Weather conditions were abysmal as gale-force winds and snow made all travel a heroic endeavor.
 The dog team of Siberian Huskies with Leonhard Seppala at the lead got the job done and the Siberian Husky became a national champion and very popular.
 The lead dog of the Seppala team was named “Togo“.
 Togo’s team traveled the longest and most treacherous part of the “Great Race for Mercy”.
 Another dog named “Balto” (owned by Gunnar Kaasen) completed the last 85 miles of the famous serum run and was memorialized with a statue in Central Park, NYC.

 Leonhard Seppala and his partner, Elizabeth Ricker, established a kennel in Poland Springs, Maine.
 All dogs in the United States are likely to be able to trace their ancestry to this bloodline.
 The American Kennel Club officially recognized the breed in 1930.
 The parent club in the United States was established in 1938.
-Although Seppala made some attempt to introduce the breed to Europe, he was largely unsuccessful.
+Although Seppala made some attempts to introduce the breed to Europe, he was largely unsuccessful.
 The parent club of the Siberian Husky in Great Britain was not established until 1977.

 Seppala Siberian Sled Dog